kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

         <script src="/elm/index.js"></script>
     |]
 ```

-Note that we are using **defer** on prod.js and the elm script for Elm to load properly.

 Next, let's replace the HTML contents of `/Web/View/Static/Welcome.hs`, just to have a practical link to the Books.